nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ![1](./images/10.png)

-Note that the `Train Model` workflow depends on `Create Data Assets` and `Create Environments`.
+Note that the `Build Model` workflow depends on `Deploy Data Assets` and `Deploy Environments` workflows.

 ![1](./images/11.png)

 ![1](./images/12.png)

-Once the `Train Model` workflow completes the following workflows will be automatically executed:
+Once the `Build Model` workflow completes the following workflows will be automatically executed:

 1. `Deploy Model for Batch Inference`
 2. `Deploy Model for Online Inference`